Project « Affective and cognitive functioning in relation to food intake »

 - Doctoral researcher: Jeanne Richard, Research and Teaching Assistant in Psychology at Distance University, Switzerland & PhD Student in Neuroscience at Distance University, Switzerland and at the E3Lab, University of Geneva, Switzerland

-- Supervision: Prof. Géraldine Coppin, Co-responsible for the MS Psychology program and Assistant Professor of Psychology at Distance University, Switzerland & Senior Researcher and Lecturer at the E3Lab, University of Geneva, Switzerland
+- Supervision: Professor Géraldine Coppin, Co-responsible for the MS Psychology program and Assistant Professor of Psychology at Distance University, Switzerland & Senior Researcher and Lecturer at the E3Lab, University of Geneva, Switzerland

-- Co-supervision: Prof. David Sander, Director of the Swiss Center for Affective Sciences, Director of the E3Lab and Full Professor in Psychology, University of Geneva, Switzerland
+- Co-supervision: Professor David Sander, Director of the Swiss Center for Affective Sciences, Director of the E3Lab and Full Professor in Psychology, University of Geneva, Switzerland

 - Distance University, Brig, Switzerland